hossamhamdy333/AI_Portfolio/rag-vanilla-vs-langchain/README.md

   LangSmith, and no number is committed.
-  `ParentDocumentRetriever` sends larger contexts, so its input-token cost per generation should be higher — the comparison's most practical dimension, and it's an open number.
-[ADD: impl_langchain's mean input tokens and cost per query, from the LangSmith run for `langchain_eval`.]
+  `ParentDocumentRetriever` sends larger contexts, so its input-token cost per generation should be higher — the comparison's most practical dimension, and it's an open number. **Open item:** impl_langchain's mean input tokens and cost per query, from the LangSmith run for `langchain_eval`.
 - **94 duplicate articles are counted in EDA and never dropped.** They survive into the cleaned parquet and therefore into the 300-article sample and both indexes.
 For a retrieval eval with exactly one correct